SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 API projects should contain all of the logic to handle the requests and responses for the included endpoints.
 This can include:
 * Controllers that receive and route requests and return reponses.
-* Request and response types.
+* Request and response types that will be received or returned by each endpoint.

 ##### Application projects
 Use these projects for your application's core logic.